-Your course will start at our campus in Townsville, Australia where you will undergo 12 weeks of training and 10 weeks of outreach with hands on experience in Papua New Guinea.
-A short portion of your outreach may also be in Australia.
+Your course will start at our campus in Townsville, Australia where you will undergo 12 weeks of training and 10 weeks of outreach with hands on experience in Communities in Australia.

-On completion of this course you will have attained a Certificate III in Basic Health Care (an Australian qualification for community health advocates).
+On completion of this course you will have attained a Certificate III in Basic Health Care (an Australian qualification for community health advocates) as well as multiple First Aid units.
 The Certificate III in Basic Health Care program is suitable for people wishing to pursue a career in health with the qualification providing a good base of knowledge for many health care industries including ambulance, nursing, security and Defence Force medical assistant.

-Graduates of this course are well placed to step into a range of further training options including our Staff Internship in global health and development program management and leadership.
+Graduates of this course are well placed to step into a range of further training options including our Purpose & Leadership Development.

 Dates and Cost